frothkoetter/nifitfdemo/README.md

 Tensorflow and Nifi Demo for Code Free Image Recognition Application tested with whoville - HDF 3.4 NIFI 1.9

+*Although this AMI is not public and is available for Cloudera workhops only, the steps can be reproduced in your own environment**

+- Launch AWS AMI **ami-0e27d5a9d5cb14e8f** in Frankfurt region with **m5d.4xlarge** instance type
+- Keep default storage (300GB SSD)
+- Set security group with:
+  - Type: All TCP
+  - Source: My IP
+- Choose an existing or create a new key pair

 # prepare TF
 ```su - nifi
 cd /home/nifi